 Toy Story 2 also confirmed to Jobs that Pixar’s early successes were no fluke — and that the studio needed a bigger home.
 With Pixar honcho Ed Catmull, Jobs began looking for a new headquarters soon after the sequel hit theaters.
 They ultimately found what they were looking for in an abandoned Del Monte fruit-canning facility in Emeryville, California.

 Given that Jobs passed away before Apple Park ever got properly started, developing the Pixar HQ was one of the most hands-on building projects he was ever involved with.
 It went against the idea of a traditional movie studio with multiple separate buildings.
-Instead, Pixar went with one large building based around a central atrium.
+Instead, Pixar opted for one large building based around a central atrium.

 Anyone wanting to know where the philosophy behind the Apple Park spaceship campus (complete with its focus on random encounters) comes from, look no further!